pedromorales451/CPSC-449-Final-Project/README.md

 }
 ```

+## GET /books/total The total number of books in the store
+## The top 5 bestselling books
+## The top 5 authors with the most books in the store
 For further demonstrations, please watch the demo video.
 The application also has a few user-interfaces to help showcase each functionality.